ClearcodeHQ/pytest-postgresql/README.rst

 * **postgresql** - it's a client fixture that has functional scope.
   After each test it ends all leftover connections, and drops test database from PostgreSQL ensuring repeatability.
-  This fixture returns already connected psycopg2 connection.
+  This fixture returns already connected psycopg (or psycopg2 if psycopg 3 is not installed) connection.

 * **postgresql_proc** - session scoped fixture, that starts PostgreSQL instance at it's first use and stops at the end of the tests.